PDP writes to Delimitation Commission, says party will stay away from proceedings | Politics

 - India

-The People's Democratic Party (PDP) on Tuesday said it will not meet the Jammu and Kashmir Delimitation Commission as the Centre did not initiate any steps to ease the lives of the people and the outcome of the delimitation exercise was ''widely believed'' to be ''pre-planned''.
+The PDP led by former chief minister Mehbooba Mufti on Tuesday decided to not meet the Delimitation Commission saying the body lacks ''constitutional and legal mandate'' and is part of the overall process of pollical disempowerment of people of Jammu and Kashmir.

-''Our party has decided to stay away from this process and not be a part of some exercise, the outcome which is widely believed to be pre-planned and which may further hurt the interests of our people,'' PDP general secretary Ghulam Nabi Lone Hanjura said in a letter to the commission.
+In a two-page letter written to Ranjana Desai, a retired supreme court judge heading the panel, general secretary of the party Ghulam Nabi Lone Hanjura said the PDP has decided to stay away from the delimitation process and not be part of ''some exercise, the outcome which is widely believed to be pre-planned and which may further hurt the interests of our people''.

-Addressed to Justice (retd) Ranjana Prakash Desai, who leads the commission, Hanjura reiterated in the letter the PDP’s stand that the constitutional changes with regard to Jammu and Kashmir in August 2019 were made ''illegally'' and ''unconstitutionally''.

-Hanjura said the party believes the commission “lacks” constitutional and legal mandate and its very existence and objectives have left the people of Jammu and Kashmir with many questions.
+The letter started off with highlighting the August 5, 2019 revocation of the special status of the erstwhile state and its bifurcation into two union territories by the Centre.

+It said the people of Jammu and Kashmir have been ''robbed of their legitimate constitutional and democratic rights'' by the abrogation of Article 370 of the Indian Constitution ''illegally and unconstitutionally''.

-“The Reorganization Act being a product of the same process, we are of the considered opinion that the Delimitation Commission lacks constitutional and legal mandate in the first place and its very existence and objectives have left every ordinary resident of J&K with many questions,” he said.
+''...We are of the considered opinion that the Delimitation Commission lacks the constitutional and legal mandate in the first place and its very existence and objectives have left every ordinary resident of J-K with many questions,'' the letter, which was e-mailed and personally delivered, said.

+The three-member commission was to meet political leaders in the union territory beginning Tuesday.

-“There are apprehensions that the delimitation exercise is part of the overall process of political disempowerment of the people of J&K that the government of India has embarked on.
-At the very core of these apprehensions is the process through which the commission has been constituted and the fact that while the delimitation process across the country has been put on hold till 2026, J&K has been made an exception,'' he added.
+The PDP also claimed that there are apprehensions that the delimitation exercise is part of the overall process of political disempowerment of the people of Jammu and Kashmir that the Centre has embarked upon.

+Without naming the BJP, the PDP alleged there are apprehensions that the process is aimed at realising the political vision ''of a particular party'' in Jammu and Kashmir wherein, like other things, the views and wishes of the people would be considered the least.

+''It is a widespread belief that contours and outcome of the exercise are pre-planned and the exercise per say is a mere formality.
+The very intent is under question,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)